tritemio/FRETBursts/docs/source/index.rst

 freely-diffusing single-molecule FRET data for single and multi-spot experiments.

 The latest FRETBursts release can be installed via conda or PIP (see :ref:`getting-started`).

-The `GitHub repository <https://github.com/tritemio/FRETBursts>`_ contains both the full source code and the
-`Release Notes (What's new?) <https://github.com/tritemio/FRETBursts/releases>`_.
+The development version can be found on the `GitHub repository <https://github.com/tritemio/FRETBursts>`_, where you can also read the `Release Notes (What's new?) <https://github.com/tritemio/FRETBursts/releases>`_.

-FRETBursts includes a set of Jupyter Notebook tutorials that can be either `viewed online <http://nbviewer.ipython.org/github/tritemio/FRETBursts_notebooks/blob/master/notebooks/FRETBursts%20-%20us-ALEX%20smFRET%20burst%20analysis.ipynb>`_ or downloaded from
+FRETBursts includes a set of *Jupyter Notebook* tutorials that can be either `viewed online <http://nbviewer.ipython.org/github/tritemio/FRETBursts_notebooks/blob/master/notebooks/FRETBursts%20-%20us-ALEX%20smFRET%20burst%20analysis.ipynb>`_ or downloaded from
 `FRETBursts_notebooks <https://github.com/tritemio/FRETBursts_notebooks/>`_ repository.